 • Can you paint me a picture of your dream home?

-Instead, walk them through the agency disclosure agreement and tell them you don’t want them to sign an exclusive agreement until they get to know you more.
+• Don’t ask them to sign an exclusive buyer agreement…yet.
+Walk them through the agency disclosure agreement and tell them you don’t want them to sign an exclusive agreement until they know you better.
 Promise to earn their loyalty.
+When you are ready to ask for the signature, I like a simple, straightforward, “So what do you think?
+Have I earned your business?”

 Bringing It All Together

-Delivering a top-notch, successful buyer’s presentation takes confidence (and a little thoughtfulness), but if you do it well, you can convert those warm leads in as little as 15 minutes.
+Delivering a top-notch, successful buyer’s presentation takes confidence (and a little thoughtfulness), but if you do it well, you can convert those warm buyer leads in as little as 15 minutes.
+Do you have any real estate buyer presentation templates, buyer presentation scripts, or advice for new agents giving their first buyer presentations?
+Or maybe a story about a buyer presentation that went sideways?
+Let us know in the comment section.

 ×